About the design options

 • ways to slow traffic and increase safety for people

-• upgrading bicycle parking options.
+• upgraded bicycle parking options.

 Option 1: Create a new one-way section